deficollective/defiscan/src/content/protocols/pancakeswap-v3.md

 ## User Trading & Liquidity Management

 Users interact with PancakeSwap V3 through a multi-contract architecture centered around concentrated liquidity positions.
 The `NonfungiblePositionManager` contract serves as the primary entry point for liquidity provision.
 This contract enables users to create positions by specifying token pairs, fee tiers, and custom price ranges, then mints an NFT representing ownership of that position.
 When a position is created, the underlying liquidity is deposited directly into the corresponding `PancakeV3Pool` contract while the NFT maintains a record of ownership rights and position parameters.

+The `NonfungiblePositionManager` contract is non-upgradeable and doesn't implement an ownership mechanism.
+This contract is immutable after deployment, with no privileged addresses that can modify its behavior.

 The liquidity position management flow follows a precise sequence: users interact with `NonfungiblePositionManager` to create, modify, or collect fees from positions.
 The `NonfungiblePositionManager` communicates with the appropriate `PancakeV3Pool` contract to adjust on-chain liquidity.
 All position metadata is stored within the NFT token structure, enabling transferability and flexible management.